tee-lab/PyDaddy/README.md

 The sample data distributed along with this package is gathered from experiments conducted by [TEElab, IISc](https://teelabiisc.wordpress.com/).

 # Installation
+See [Installing in new environment](https://github.com/tee-lab/pyFish/wiki/Installing-in-new-environment) for instructions to create and install in new environment

     $ git clone https://github.com/tee-lab/pyFish.git